ibm-maximo-dev/maximo-swift-restclient/README.md

 att.delete()
 ```

-By using the MaximoConnector object to delete by using the Attachment URI:
+Use the MaximoConnector object to delete the attachment referenced by 'attUri':

 ```swift
 mc.deleteAttachment(uri: attUri)